openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 type LoadBalancerStrategy struct {
     // <snip>

-    // dnsManagementPolicy indicates if the lifecyle of the wildcard DNS record
+    // dnsManagementPolicy indicates if the lifecycle of the wildcard DNS record
     // associated with the load balancer service will be managed by
     // the ingress operator.
 It defaults to Managed.
     // Valid values are: Managed and Unmanaged.
     //
     // +kubebuilder:default:="Managed"
+    // +kubebuilder:validation:Required
-    // +kubebuilder:validation:Optional
+    // +default="Managed"
     DNSManagementPolicy LoadBalancerDNSManagementPolicy `json:"dnsManagementPolicy"`
 }